DTW-MIC Coexpression Networks from Time-Course Data: Introduction

 \section{Introduction}

-Inferring a biological graph (\textit{e.g.,} a Gene Regulatory Network) from high-throughput logitudinal measurements of its nodes is nowadays one of the major challenges in computational biology, and several are the proposed solutions to this still unanswered question \cite{desmet10advantages,marbach10revealing}.
-Although the presence of many indirect interactions set the problem in a strongly non-linear domain, simple basic approaches such as the coexpression networks via correlation measures proved to work reasonably well \cite{allen12comparing}.
-However, Pearson’s correlation lacks sensitivity in case of non-linear relations between signals and when signals are mutually delayed, thus the reliability of a coexepression network would benefit from being built by a measure taking care of these issues.
-A first example in this direction can be found in \cite{elbakry10inference}, where the authors envisioned an \textit{ad-hoc} technique to cope with the time lag.
+Inferring a biological graph (\textit{e.g.}, a Gene Regulatory Network) from high-throughput longitudinal measurements of its nodes is nowadays one of the major challenges in computational biology, and several are the proposed solutions to this still unanswered question \cite{desmet10advantages,marbach10revealing,szederkenyi11inference}.
+Although the problem is strongly non-linear, a simple but widespread solution such as the coexpression networks via correlation measures provides a good approximation \cite{allen12comparing,lopez13biostatistical,rotival14leveraging}, even outperforming more complex approaches \cite{allen12comparing,song12comparison,madhamshettiwar12gene,baralla09inferring}.
+This follows from the consideration that functionally related genes share similar expression patterns \cite{lee04coexpression}, yielding that coexpression and functional relationships are correlated \cite{lavi12network,rapaport07classification,jansen02relating}.
+Pearson Correlation Coefficient (PCC) is the most used measure \cite{zhang05general,langfelder08wgcna,horvath11weighted}, although alternative correlation functions can be also employed \cite{kumari12evaluation,kurt14comprehensive,dempsey11novel}.
+However, PCC lacks sensitivity in case of non-linear relations and time shift between signals, thus the reliability of a coexepression network would benefit from a measure taking care of these characteristics.

+Two measures proved to be effective in tackling these two issues: the Maximal Information Coefficient (MIC) and the Dynamic Time Warping (DTW).
+MIC is a recent association measure based on mutual informations, aimed at detecting functional (linear and non-linear) dependencies between two variables \cite{reshef11detecting,speed11correlation,albanese12minerva,nature12finding}.
+DTW is a classical measure evaluating the distance between two temporal sequences possibily varying in time or speed, applied to temporal sequences of video, audio, graphics and omics data \cite{sakoe78dynamic,keogh98enhanced,keogh00scaling,aach01aligning,furlanello06combining}.
+Moreover, corrections have been proposed to DTW to overcome occuring drawbacks or to further refine the original measure \cite{keogh01derivative,rakthanmanon12searching,batista14cid}: however, the robustness of the original DTW is still acknowledged \cite{li14online}.
+Finally, alternative measures to DTW do exist (see for instance \cite{elbakry10inference}), but they have not been extensively tested as DTW.